©2001-2023 Tuner Information Center. Permission is hereby

 Our contributor Tim believes that this extremely rare tuner, which has wide and narrow IF bandwidth settings, was manufactured in the early 1990s.
 According to our contributor Joseph, the ST-S7 was part of a set of components called "Scenario 7" that Sony introduced circa 1991.
 Joseph reports, "Given the ST-S7's heavyweight styling, I was aghast at how light and flimsy-feeling it is.
 Opening it up shows a lot of empty volume but a neat and clean arrangement.
 The front end has a shiny shielding box but the power transformer is mounted on the sole circuit board.
 It has three ceramic filters.
 Since it has wide and narrow bandwidth modes, I assume two are for wide and the third is for narrow.
 It is an attractive piece with reasonable construction quality, good selectivity, good sensitivity, and very good ergonomics."
 Two ST-S7s sold for $51 and $232 on eBay in 5/07, and one went for $11 in 2/11.

 Rarely seen in the U.S., the ST-S333ESXII was the European version of the ST-S730ES.
 Our contributors Tim and Ann report: "We have an ST-S333ESXII and an ST-S730ES and they are virtually identical on the outside, and the user manual that came with the ST-S333ESXII is an international one labeled as the manual for the 'ST-S333ESXII/ST-S730ES.'
 What's even more interesting is that the performance specs in this manual for this dual-labeled tuner are slightly better than the specs for our American market ST-S730ES.
 In our system, the ST-S333ESXII is actually a better tuner than our ST-S730ES - the ST-S333ESXII is a really close second to the Macs in sound quality, and just as good as the McIntosh MX 117 and Hitachi FT-5500MKII for DXing.
 This leaves us wondering if Sony somehow cheapened the ST-S730ES for the U.S. market.
 We've not done an A/B of the ST-S333ESXII vs. one of our ST-J75s.
-Sony also made an ST-S333ESG [mostly $75-150 on eBay - Editor] and an ST-S333ESGII in their ES series line of tuners (we have seen several of each on eBay), but they have a different external design than the ST-S333ESXII and the ST-S730ES and poorer performance specs."
+Sony also made an ST-S333ESG [see writeup above - Editor] and an ST-S333ESGII in their ES series line of tuners (we have seen several of each on eBay), but they have a different external design than the ST-S333ESXII and the ST-S730ES and poorer performance specs."
+Tim compares a stock ST-S333ESXII to three top modded tuners on our Shootouts 2.0 page.
 The ST-S333ESXII usually sells for $125-210 on eBay.

 Sony ST-S444ES (1984, $340) search eBay